 When testing, it was important for us to consider slow cookers of all sizes.
 The smallest we tested is the Crock-Pot Mini Casserole Slow Cooker which has a neat 2.5-quart capacity, and the largest was our pick for parties, the Black+Decker Digital Slow Cooker which comes in at 7-quarts.

 The best slow cookers for college students, small families, and couples would be between 1 and 3 quarts in size.
-This size of pot will happily cater for 1-3 people or serve as a great dish for dips, sides, or appetizers at events.
+This size of the pot will happily cater for 1-3 people or serve as a great dish for dips, sides, or appetizers at events.

 For the average-sized family, we would suggest a slow cooker between 3 and 6 quarts.
 Most slow cooker recipes come designed for a standardized 6-quart capacity, making this size ideal for easy cooking with no math involved in measurements.
 It’s also a good capacity if you like having leftovers for later in the week.
 However, you don’t need to fill your slow cooker every time you make a meal, meaning you can still cater to a family of four or less in a 6-quart model with the option of bulk-cooking for events of midweek convenience if it suits you.